 - Only cross when you can clearly see both ways to ensure there is not a car coming around the corner because if you cannot see them than they most likely won't be able to see you.

 THE BROWN FIRM PEDESTRIAN ACCIDENT ATTORNEYS CAN HELP

 Set up a consultation with an experienced attorney at The Brown Firm if you or a loved one have been injured as a pedestrian.

 Remember a pedestrian is anyone involved in an automobile accident that was not inside a car.
 Know your rights and get the best representation in Georgia for Pedestrian Injuries.

 Our team works to help Georgia residences get the care they need after being in a personal injury accident.

-Don't hesitate to call our Georgia Pedestrian Accident Lawyers in Atlanta, Athens or Savannah to get a better understanding of what your options are when it comes to dealing with the law.
+Don't hesitate to call our Georgia Pedestrian Accident Lawyers in Atlanta, Athens, Savannah, or Okatie, South Carolina to get a better understanding of what your options are when it comes to dealing with the law.